 - Record what is available from each school/program and what those application requirements, timelines, and deadlines are.
 It is highly recommended that you apply early.

 Highly consider visiting the programs of your choice, as this may help you make your final decision if you receive multiple acceptances.
 Call at least 2 weeks beforehand to make arrangements for a tour and information gathering meetings.

 - The graduate program director to find out general information about how their program works, the curriculum, and financial aid opportunities

 - Your specific choice for committee chair/ professor(s) to discuss research interest and process

 - 2-3 current graduate students to find out what it’s like to be a graduate student in the program from their perspective

 Graduate School Interviews

 Not all graduate programs will interview you, but if you are invited for an interview, it's a good thing, because that means you are a finalist in the application process.
 If a program is taking the time and expense to interview you, it will weigh heavily in the decision process, so it's best to be prepared.

 - Preform in-depth research about the program and its faculty.
 Understand the curriculum, training emphasis, and faculty research interests.
-Read their articles and their CV so you can discuss their research and ask questions.
+Read their CV and any articles they have listed relevant to your field, so you can have discussions and ask informed questions.